avoceteditors/dion/README.md

 Its name is a contraction of Διονυσος, intending to evoke the Kunsttriebe as described by Nietzsche.
 That is, using a simple markup language to reduce the role of Απολλων in the productive use of language.
+Upon the release of 1.0.0, work will begin on a a document processor, language creation tool, and server; all of which will use Dion in processing source text.

 ## Installation